yume-theme/yume-vscode/README.md

 -   We focus on elevating the presentation of your code.
 Our theme offers a wide-ranging array of syntax highlighting support.
 If you require support for additional programming languages, don't hesitate to let us know, and we'll gladly incorporate it for you.

-## ✨ Contributing

--   Now, here comes the fun part.
-If you're itching to jump in and sprinkle some magic on this project, hop over to [CONTRIBUTING.md](https://github.com/yume-theme/yume-vscode/blob/main/CONTRIBUTING.md).
-We promise it's not written in ancient scrolls – just some friendly guidance on how you can jazz up this code party.
-And who knows, your code might just become the life of the party! 🎉

 ## 🙋 Feedback

 -   We value your feedback!
 If you have any comments, questions, or suggestions, please feel free to [submit an issue](https://github.com/yume-theme/yume-vscode/issues/new).